Jean-Youakim/Jean-Youakim/README.md

 ## 📂 Projects

 - **Smart Classroom Attendance System- Logic Design Lab** - A system designed to track and manage class attendance for the Logic Design laboratory course using digital circuit design principles.
+- **The Stacks- Data Structures Lab** - An online library management website designed to store, organize, search, and manage book collections through an interactive web platform.

 ---